 Look for the wonder.
 Repeat.

 Right outside my window is a ginkgo tree, and another on the other side of the house.
 Every fall they engage in an ancient mating dance, a spectacular competition for attention.
 So exhausting is the effort, it doesn’t last long.
 So intense is the result, it’s explosive.
-And then it’s gone.
+And then it’s gone, leaving only a memory.

 One morning they’re both green, a bit less green by afternoon.
 Overnight, they turn.
 The next morning, they shed light, a brilliant yellow so bright it shines through window shades and burns off gloom, a yellow that turns every other yellow green.